It was my birthday morning and we arrived at the lovely restaurant surrounded by a water lily pond at about 7.30am.

 “Is the air conditioning too cold in your room?” – My first thought was whether this was a major complaint for most guests and whether this happened very regularly.

 I repeat, timing is important.
-There is a right place and time for everything, and I am sorry here is just not it.
+There is a right place and time for everything.

 Service Bank: Minus 3

 Reflective thoughts: How do we ascertain what is an appropriate moment to ask a particular question?
-Give specific examples and discuss under which circumstances would some good questions be considered inappropriate in timing?
+Give specific examples and discuss under which circumstances would some seemingly good questions be considered inappropriate (in terms of wrong place/wrong time)?

-As I started walking back somewhat hesitantly, four employees started to sing with much gusto, “Hhaaaaaappy Birthdaaaaay to you…………” while I was standing right in the middle of the supposedly tranquil restaurant surrounded by a water lily pond.
+As I started walking back somewhat hesitantly, four employees started to sing with much gusto in the tranquil restaurant, “Hhaaaaaappy Birthdaaaaay to you…………”.
+I felt like running away to hide at this very moment.

-As much as I was thankful for the team effort, I felt really uncomfortable at that moment in front of all the guests, right in the midst of the restaurant.
-What I would have appreciated would have been:
+As much as I was thankful for the team effort, the whole affair made me very uncomfortable in front of all other guests.
+Here are what I would have appreciated:

 Service Bank: Minus 5